E-commerce Profitability Is an Inevitability

-Turning a Large Ecommerce Business Profitable Is Difficult
+How to Turn a Large E-commerce Business Profitable

 Cut Unprofitable Product Lines

-I know this sounds obvious, but ecommerce businesses are loath to reducing the number of products they sell.
-In my article about the advantages of ecommerce, I had mentioned the ability to carry a large product list as one of the advantages of having a virtual store.
-I think that some ecommerce businesses have taken that to an extreme, and want to sell everything.
-Analysis can unearth the product lines that are the biggest loss drivers.
+E-commerce businesses are loath to reducing the number of products they sell.
+In my article about the advantages of e-commerce, Analysis can unearth the product lines that are the biggest loss drivers.
 Those need to be cut off as soon as feasible.
 Here are some of the characteristics of unprofitable lines:

-- The obvious one is where you are able to command a price lower than your purchase price.
+- The obvious one is where you can command a price lower than your purchase price.

 - Products that have nightmarish logistics and reverse logistics should be one of the earliest to eliminate.